Training & Route

 If you’re walking the full 20 mile route, we recommend taking a packed lunch.
 However, if you do wish to stop there are several pub options on route including Bathampton Mill, The George, the Packhorse in Southstoke, Hope & Anchor and The Angelfish cafe.
 Please check their websites to see if they are open on the day and if you need to place a booking in advance.

 Is there parking at the checkpoints?

-How often do the shuttle-buses run?
+How often does the shuttle service run?

-Is my dog allowed on the shuttle-bus?
+Is my dog allowed on the shuttle service?